KasthuryI/Bio-informatica-toolbox/README.md

 #### If your data is single end, use te following example:
 **java -jar trimmomatic-0.39.jar SE -phred33 "input.fq.gz" "output.fq.gz" ILLUMINACLIP:TruSeq3-SE:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36**

-#### Single ended data only takes 1 input, a fastq file, and gives 1 output back, a trimmed version of the sequence.
-You will need to change input.fq.gz to the name of your desired fastq file.
+#### Single ended data only takes 1 input, a FastQ file, and gives 1 output back, a trimmed version of the sequence.
+You will need to change input.fq.gz to the name of your desired FastQ file.
 You can also change the name of the output.fq.gz to your desired name, but this is optional.

 #### You can also change the extension of your output.
 If you want it to be uncompressed, use .fq of fastq.
 If you want it to be compressed in a gzip, use .fq.gz or .fastq.gz.